-Homestays are the norm for Spain, and are encouraged by ISA.
-ISA participants living in homestays will be provided with three meals per day and laundry service once per week for the official duration of the program.
+Homestays are the norm for Spain, and are encouraged by ISA for the best cultural experience and full immersion into Spain.
+ISA participants living in homestays will be provided with two meals per day and laundry service once per week for the official duration of the program.
 This is included in the ISA program cost.
 Students usually share a bedroom with another ISA student, but have the option of paying extra to secure an individual room.

 All apartments are located near public transit routes and are fully furnished.
 Your apartment will have a fully-equipped kitchen.
 The number of participants per apartment, internet access and laundry facilities vary from apartment to apartment.